 The Company maintains a tax-qualified defined benefit pension plan.
 Effective June 30, 2006, no new participants may become eligible to participate in the plan and the benefits under the plan for existing participants, including the named executive officers, were frozen.
-Mr. Harris is not a participant in the pension plan because his employment with the Company began after June 30, 2006.
+Mr. Harris and Mr. Katz do not participate in the pension plan because their employment with the Company began after June 30, 2006.